About

 Leighann Daihl - historical flutes

-LEIGHANN R. DAIHL, historical flutist, has concertized throughout central Europe as well as the United States both as a soloist and as a collaborator of chamber and orchestral music.
-Holding numerous degrees in both modern and historical flutes from DePauw University, Indiana University, and the Royal Conservatory of The Hague, Ms. Daihl performs on modern flute, Baroque flute, and Classical flute.
-Ms. Daihl has worked under such notable conductors as Barthold Kuijken, Jeanne Lamon, Jacques Ogg, Stanley Ritchie, Harry Bicket, and Peter Kooij.
-Ms. Daihl frequently performs with groups such as Chicago’s Baroque Band and the Bach and Beethoven Ensemble and her performances have been broadcast on Chicago’s Classical Radio Station WFMT, 98.7.
-As well as freelancing, Ms. Daihl is an avid teacher and gives masterclasses on Historical Performance Practice.
+LEIGHANN DAIHL RAGUSA, historical flutist, has concertized throughout central Europe as well as the United States both as a soloist and as a collaborator of chamber and orchestral music.
+Holding numerous degrees in both modern and historical flutes from DePauw University, Indiana University, and the Royal Conservatory of The Hague, Ms. Ragusa performs on modern flute, Baroque flute, and Classical flute.
+Ms. Ragusa has worked under such notable conductors as Barthold Kuijken, Jeanne Lamon, Jacques Ogg, Stanley Ritchie, Harry Bicket, and Peter Kooij.
+Ms. Ragusa frequently performs with groups such as Chicago’s Baroque Band and the Bach and Beethoven Ensemble and her performances have been broadcast on Chicago’s Classical Radio Station WFMT, 98.7.
+As well as freelancing, Mrs. Ragusa is an avid teacher and gives masterclasses on Historical Performance Practice.

 Emily J. Morlan - historical keyboardsEMILY JANE KATAYAMA maintains a diverse career as a solo and collaborative performer, educator, and lecturer.
-She holds a Master of Music degree in harpsichord performance from the University of Michigan, where she studied with Edward Parmentier, and a Bachelor of Music degree in piano performance from the Wheaton College Conservatory of Music (Wheaton, IL).
-A dedicated chamber musician, Emily is a founding member of the period ensembles New Comma Baroque and Antiqua Baroque Consort.
-She has also played continuo with the International Chamber Artists and the Fox Valley Symphony Orchestra chamber players.
-In her work as a solo harpsichordist, Emily performed the dedicatory recital at the Lectures in Church Music for Concordia University Chicago’s harpsichord bequeathed from the estate of musicologist Dr. Victor Mattfeld.
-She has also presented recitals for the Academy of Early Music in Ann Arbor, as well as for the Harpsichord Clearing House’s series at the Boston Early Music Festival.
-A member of Early Music America and the Historical Keyboard Society of North America, Emily owns and performs on her 1977 William Dowd French single manual harpsichord.
-Eager to reach new audiences, Emily contributed for two years to Michigan Harpsichord Saturday, an educational community event featuring performances, lessons, and discussion to increase knowledge and appreciation of the harpsichord and early music.
-She continues to promote historical performance practice through her frequent collaborative lecture-recitals.
-Emily currently serves as the Director of the Piano Academy at North Central College (Naperville, IL), and teaches on the faculty of the Preparatory and Community Piano Program at Concordia University Chicago, in addition to maintaining an independent piano studio and serving as a church musician.
+She holds a Master of Music degree in harpsichord performance from the University of Michigan, where she studied with Edward Parmentier, and a Bachelor of Music degree with Summa cum laude honors in piano performance from the Wheaton College Conservatory of Music (Wheaton, IL).
+A dedicated chamber musician, Ms. Katayama is a founding member of the period ensemble New Comma Baroque and the Antiqua Baroque Consort, and has also performed with the Fox Valley Orchestra and International Chamber Artists.
+Notable solo harpsichord recitals include for the Academy of Early Music series (Ann Arbor) and the Harpsichord Clearing House’s series at the Boston Early Music Festival.
+Ms. Katayama was also a participant in the WFMT Bach Keyboard Festival 2015.
+Ms. Katayama was a faculty member of the Madison Early Music Festival 2015, and a featured lecturer at the Northwest Suburban Music Teachers Association’s Baroque Festival 2014, as well as the Fox Hills Music Teachers Association’s Baroque Festival 2017.
+Ms. Katayama currently serves as the Director of the Piano Academy at North Central College (Naperville, IL), and has formerly taught on the faculty of the Preparatory & Community Piano Program at Concordia University Chicago, and served as a church musician and choral accompanist.
+She currently maintains an independent private piano studio.
+Ms. Katayama is a member of Music Teachers National Association, the Naperville and Chicago chapters of the Illinois State Music Teachers Association, Pi Kappa Lambda, and Early Music America.

 Emily Katayama performs on a single-manual harpsichord by William Dowd, Boston, 1977.